How to Apply

 Step 4: Submit Additional Information to the RSU Office of Financial Aid

 Once the RSU Office of Financial Aid has received your SAR, we will send you a letter requesting any additional information that may be required to complete your financial aid file.
+You can also check for required documents on your Hillcat Hub account.
 Some items we may request include:

 - IRS tax transcript and W-2’s.

 - Get a copy of your Tax Return Transcript online:

 - Under Tools, click on "Get Transcript of Your Tax Records"